Custom gate implementations#

 All of these classes automatically include the associated Waveform parameters into the calibration parameters of

 the implementation itself.
-There is also a general base class for any gate that implements a single IQPulse
+There is also a general base class CustomIQWaveforms.

-(both PRX_CustomWaveForms and Measure_MyCoolWaveforms actually inherit from it), regardless of the context:
+(both PRX_CustomWaveforms and Measure_CustomWaveforms actually inherit from it).

 Registering gates and implementations#

-Gate definitions (i.e. QuantumOps) are stored in ScheduleBuilder
+Gate definitions (i.e. QuantumOps) are stored in ScheduleBuilder.op_table.

-operation, the conditional prx operation, the reset operation, and the barrier operation.
+operation, the conditional PRX operation cc_prx, the reset operation, and the barrier operation.

 As an example here is a snippet that adds the CNOT gate, and its implementation, into an existing builder: